dropwizard/dropwizard/docs/source/manual/configuration.rst

 =================================== ===============================================  =============================================================================
 type                                default                                          - default
                                                                                      - simple
-maxThreads                          1024                                             The maximum number of threads to use for requests. minThreads                          8                                                The minimum number of threads to use for requests. maxQueuedRequests                   1024                                             The maximum number of requests to queue before blocking
+maxThreads                          1024                                             The maximum number of threads the thread pool is allowed to grow.
+Jetty will throw ``java.lang.IllegalStateException: Insufficient threads:`` in case of too aggressive limit on the thread count. minThreads                          8                                                The minimum number of threads to keep alive in the thread pool.
+Note that each Jetty's connector consumes threads from the pool.
+See :ref:`HTTP connector <man-configuration-http>` how the thread counts are calculated. maxQueuedRequests                   1024                                             The maximum number of requests to queue before blocking
                                                                                      the acceptors.
 idleThreadTimeout                   1 minute                                         The amount of time a worker thread can be idle before